surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 The Tuned Delay+ module is the same DSP, with some useful patching tools built-in.
-You could say the seemingly simpler one is the advanced tool, whereas this one is the more user-friendly version that gives you some of what you need from the.
+You could say the seemingly simpler one is the advanced tool, whereas this one is the more user-friendly version that helps you out a little more.

 There are stereo inputs and outputs, and our familiar four modulation inputs.

 The V/Oct input, and the Center parameter, are explained above.
-The Fine L/R parameters do the same thing as Center, but have a much smaller range and work indepandantly for the left and right channel.
+The Fine L/R parameters do the same thing as Center, but have a much smaller range and work independantly for the left and right channel.

 The feedback inputs save you from having to use a second module to mix output back into the input.
 We recommend starting out simply patching L/R outputs to the L/R feedback inputs.